jmigpin/editor/README.md

 - `CopyFilePosition`: output the cursor file position in the format "file:line:col".
 Useful to get a clickable text with the file position.
 - `RuneCodes`: output rune codes of the current row text selection.
 - `FontRunes`: output the current font runes.
+- `FontsList`: lists all loaded fonts and their aliases.
 - `OpenExternal`: open the row with the preferred external application (ex: useful to open an image, pdf, etc).
 - `OpenFilemanager`: open the row directory with the external filemanager.
 - `OpenTerminal`: open the row directory with the external terminal.